Skip to main content

 Changing the order period

-This item that has a long and robust sales history, a high confidence factor (95%), and an order period of 8 days (lead time days = 1 and order frequency = 7).
-Forecasted sales quantities are generally around 2,000 units per month and safety stock for the order period is 81 units
+This item has a long and robust sales history, a high confidence factor (95%), and an order period of 8 days (lead time days = 1 and order frequency = 7).
+Forecasted sales quantities are generally around 2,000 units per month and safety stock for the order period is 81 units.

 If the lead time was changed to 6 months (lead time days = 180) but nothing else changed then safety stock would go up to 1025 units for the order period.